-Biology is a great choice of subject for students who want a career in health and clinical professions, such as medicine, dentistry, veterinary science, physiotherapy, pharmacy, optometry, medical research, nursing, zoology, microbiology or genetics, as well as a wide range of science careers.
+A Level Biology is a great choice of subject if you are wishing to pursue a career in health and clinical professions, such as medicine, dentistry, veterinary science, physiotherapy, pharmacy, optometry, medical research, nursing, zoology, microbiology or genetics, as well as a wide range of science careers.
 Biology is also a great choice if you have an interest in the subject and wish to study it alongside a set of complementary or contrasting subjects.

 Biochemistry: Carbohydrates, Lipids, Proteins and DNA.

 Cell structure, Cell Division Processes, the Immune System.

 Gas Exchange in a Variety of Organisms, the Circulatory System, Digestion

 Genes, Protein Synthesis, Taxonomy and Diversity.